swiftlang/swift-evolution/proposals/0351-regex-builder.md

 ```

 ### Quantification

-Quantifiers are free functions that take a regex or a `@RegexComponentBuilder` closure that produces a regex.
-The result is a regex whose `Output` type is the same as the argument's, when the lower bound of quantification is greater than `0`; otherwise, it is an `Optional` thereof.

 Quantifiers are generic types that can be created from a regex component.
 Their `Output` type is inferred from initializers.
 Each of these types corresponds to a quantifier in the textual regex.